RobbingSpree/HLMSH-Novel/plans and schemes/new chapter plans.md

 Trouble POV
-Wakes up in a panic, thinks she's both still asleep and back at home sleeping on her couch Takes a while to realize what's going on, keeps jumping at shadows
+Wakes up in a panic, thinks she's both still asleep and back at home sleeping on her couch Takes a while to realize what's going on, keeps jumping at shadows Brun comes in
+Says they have something serious to talk about Felicity has some bad thoughts about being abandoned Brun talks about how they feel they are broken and missing a core element of being human How they can't do sex, and they think it might be cause they are truely unattractive, both physically but also in their personality
+Fel has been fidgeting until it becomes clear this is entirely not a reflection on her Weaps for relief
+Moves closer to Brun
+Feels the same she did earlier where she wants to take care of her friend like they have done for her That she feels she finally has a strong enough footing she can support the emotional weight of someone else as well as herself
+Maybe not for long
+But it's an improvement
+Moves closer sees Brun is also crying
+Wipes brun's tears
+Sadles Brun (sitting facing them in their lap)
+Gives Brun the same gentleness and furtive touches and slightly possessive touches that she learned kissing Debug Starts trying to shower Brun in compliments
+Reassures them that even if they disagree with these opinions and compliments they don't have to agree at first But these are strong opinions that she very strongly feels and believes and she will impress how serious they are until Brun understands
+Punctuated by big forehead kiss
+Trouble tried to explain that sex doesn't have to be lead by lust Like having angry sex
+Or it can be a follow on from a very good joke or game There's not a wrong way to do it
+And the only thing she SHOULD seek out is a partner who'll not pressure her to do sex a way she doesn't like

 ##  Act 2 arcs